hellerve/blog/wip/Fixed_Point_Artihmetic.md

 TA, my students might have to trudge through horrible exercises like these.
 Read this, according to personal taste, as an invitation either to pity or envy them.

+##### Footnotes

+<span id="1">1.</span> If you don’t know what the trailing numbers in the
+struct definitions are: these are bitfields, and they are incredibly handy.

+<span id="2">2.</span> If anyone knows how to remedy this, please explain it to
+me!
+It sounds like this is a well-known problem, but I can’t figure it out for division.